jokester/jokester.github.io/posts/2014/2014-06-08-grep-on-column.markdown

 ---
-title: 'TIL: grep on a column rather on line'
+title: grep on a column rather on line
 publishAt: 2014-06-08
 slug: til-grep-on-column-rather-than-line
 ---